A Decentralized Energy-Optimal Control Framework for Connected Automated Vehicles at Signal-Free Intersections: Problem Formulation

 Based on this definition, it is clear that a rear-end collision can only arise if CAV $k\in\mathcal{L}_{i}(t)$ is directly ahead of $i$.
 Thus, to ensure the absence of any rear-end collision, we assume a predefined safe distance $\delta<S$ and impose the rear-end safety constraint

 where $t_{i}^{f}$ is the time that CAV $i\in\mathcal{N}(t)$ exits the MZ.
+The rear-end safety constraint is usually expressed in terms of the allowable headway [\cite{Rajamani2012}], i.e., a time gap that is a function of speed.
+However, since we consider urban intersections, the average speed does not exhibit significant variations.
+Therefore, we can translate the allowable headway to a safe inter-vehicle distance.
 In the rest of the paper, we reserve the symbol $k$ to denote the CAV which is physically immediately ahead of $i$ in the same lane.

 A lateral collision involving CAV $i$ may occur only if some CAV $j\neq i$ belongs to $\mathcal{C}_{i}(t)$.
 This leads to the following definition:

 \begin{customdef}{2} For each CAV $i\in\mathcal{N}(t)$, we define the set $\Gamma_{i}$ that includes all time instants when a lateral collision involving CAV $i$ is possible: